 I call it alignment, for a reason I’ll explain in just a minute.

-What is Attachment (and will it help me stop yelling)?
+What is Attachment Science (and will it help me stop yelling)?

 I’m not talking about attachment parenting; I’m talking about attachment science.
 Most of the speakers I’ve interviewed on the Great Parenting Simplified interview series, formerly the Great Parenting Show, such as Dr. Laura Markham, Dr. Dan Siegel, and Susan Stiffelman are attachment-based.
 My first and still one of my foremost mentors, Dr. Gordon Neufeld, who I’ve also interviewed, is who taught me all about the power of attachment.